Rambler American: 1962

-The automaker's president, George W. Romney, appeared prominently in advertisements, asking potential customers to "think hard" about new cars and describing "more than 100 improvements in the 1962 Ramblers" and why they are not available in competitive cars, as well as AMC "workers as progress-sharing partners" so that buyers can "expect superior craftsmanship."
+The automaker's president, George W. Romney, appeared prominently in advertisements, asking potential customers to "think hard" about new cars and describing "more than 100 improvements in the 1962 Ramblers" and why they are not available in competitive vehicles, as well as AMC "workers as progress-sharing partners" so that buyers can "expect superior craftsmanship."
 Car Life magazine noted the level of workmanship on the Rambler Americans was "not only acceptable but actually admirable."
+Production for the 1962 model year totaled 125,678 Rambler Americans of which almost 13,500 were convertibles.
+The Rambler brand ended in fourth place among all the manufacturers for the year.